 Individuals with chronic pain too often find themselves on a long and futile journey that involves a lot of over-simplistic solutions, false hope, unnecessary expenses, and unsupportive attitudes from family, friends, and healthcare professionals.
 But it doesn’t have to be that way—the more people become educated about pain, the better the process and outcomes will be.

-In recent years, the significant impacts of developmental trauma on physical health and social wellbeing has become more widely known .
-Like pain, trauma is complex and often counter-intuitive, and because it plays an enormous role in creating what we often describe as “personality”, it’s helpful for everyone to not only learn more ABOUT trauma but also learn how to socially engage with others in a trauma-informed manner.
+In recent years, the significant impacts of developmental trauma on physical health and social wellbeing has become more widely known.
+Like pain, trauma is complex and often counter-intuitive, and because it plays an enormous role in creating what we often describe as “personality”, it’s helpful for everyone to not only acquire more knowledge about trauma but also learn how to engage with others in a trauma-informed manner.